-Maarni is Woor-Dungin’s Aboriginal women’s leadership program, funded by the Lord Mayor’s Charitable Foundation.
+Maarni is Woor-Dungin’s Aboriginal women’s leadership program.

 Maarni, which means ‘coming together’ in the Barkindji language, was established to develop the employment and governance skills of Aboriginal women identified by our Aboriginal partner organisations as emerging leaders, in order that they may undertake paid and management roles within their organisations, and play a leadership role and gain employment in the wider community.
 The program addresses the lack of suitable training and employment programs for Aboriginal women in Victoria.

 Opportunities for Aboriginal women

 Economic development is a key strategy towards self-determination.
 Employment and opportunities for work experience and further training for young people, particularly women, is a request that Woor-Dungin consistently receives from our Aboriginal partner organisations.

 Woor-Dungin currently provides opportunities for Aboriginal people to undertake work experience and voluntary work in a supportive environment, where they will receive intensive computer training, and have access to professional development, networks and on-the-job mentoring.
 Aboriginal women who undertake their community-based order at Woor-Dungin are provided with this type of support.

 Woor-Dungin has many strong, skilled Aboriginal women on staff, committee of management and as members, who act as role models and mentors.
 Additionally Woor-Dungin provides access to skilled non-Aboriginal people, in particular retirees, who are all keen to provide support and offer the time needed to develop genuine relationships.